microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 ### Animals

-In this study, we used one 21-month-old transgenic VEGF male mouse (see @doi:10.1126/science.abc8479 for more details), five CB17SCID male mice, three C57BL/6 mice and two Göttingen minipigs.
+In this study, we used one 21-month-old transgenic VEGF male mouse (see @doi:10.1126/science.abc8479 for more details), five CB17SCID male mice, three C57BL/6 mice, and two Göttingen minipigs.
 Animal procedures were performed in accordance with the applicable Swedish, Israeli, or Swiss legislation on the protection of animals and were approved by the corresponding committees.

-Murine experiments were approved by the local Swiss ethical committee (Tierversuchskommission des Kantons Bern, Amt für Veterinärwesen, Bern, Switzerland) under the permit number BE 55/16.
+Murine experiments were approved by the local Swiss ethical committee (Tierversuchskommission des Kantons Bern, Amt für Veterinärwesen, Bern, Switzerland) under permit number BE 55/16.
 Minipig experiments were approved by the Malmö/Lund Ethics Committee on Animal Testing at the Lund District Court, Sweden under license 5.8.18-15672/2019.

 The following reporting adheres to the ARRIVE Guidelines 2.0 [@doi:10.1371/journal.pbio.3000411] for relevant items.

 ### Tomographic imaging
-For this study, we imaged all samples with different Bruker SkyScan X-ray microtomography scanner.
+For this study, we imaged all samples with different Bruker SkyScan X-ray microtomography scanners.
-An overview on the relevant scanning and reconstruction parameters is given in the text below.
+An overview of the relevant scanning and reconstruction parameters is given in the text below.
 A table listing all the scanning and reconstruction parameters of all the performed scans is given in the [Supplementary Materials].

 #### Contrast-enhanced microAngioCT of mice using μAngiofil

 The contrast agent μAngiofil (Fumedica AG, Switzerland) was prepared according to the manufacturer's recommendations.
 The perfusion of the mice was performed as previously described [@doi:10.1007/s00429-020-02158-8; @doi:10.1152/ajprenal.00099.2017].
-Heparinized animals were deeply anesthetized with a mixture of fentanyl (0.05 mg/kg), midazolam (5 mg/kg), and medetomidin (0.5 mg/kg).
+Heparinized animals were deeply anesthetized with a mixture of fentanyl (0.05 mg/kg), midazolam (5 mg/kg), and medetomidine (0.5 mg/kg).
 The thorax and the peritoneal cavity were opened with scissors to expose the descending aorta.
 The exposed aorta was then cannulated in either antegrade (for the perfusion of the hind limbs) or retrograde direction (for the perfusion of the head and teeth) with a Venflon cannula (26 GA).
-Afterwards, the blood was flushed out with a warm PBS solution.
+Afterward, the blood was flushed out with a warm PBS solution.
-Several cuts of the liver edge allowed for effusion of the blood and buffer solution.
+Several cuts of the liver edge allowed for drainage of the blood and buffer solution.
 Thereafter, the selected part of the body (hind limbs or head and teeth) was perfused with μAngiofil at 1--1.5 ml/min using a syringe pump.
 The perfusion lasted until the organ of interest appeared completely filled with the blue contrast agent [@doi:10.1016/j.vph.2018.09.003; @doi:10.1152/ajprenal.00099.2017].
 In bones, it is not possible to visually monitor this color change, thus perfusion of the neighboring soft tissues serves as an indirect marker of sufficient perfusion within the bone.
 To achieve correct perfusion of the vessels within the bone, we prolonged the perfusion time by instilling at least 2 ml of extra volume of contrast agent after all the superficial tissues of the extremity or head turned blue.
-After μAngiofil polymerization we fixed the samples in a 4% paraformaldehyde (PFA) solution at 4° C and stored them in PFA until tomographic imaging.
+After μAngiofil polymerization, samples were fixed in a 4 % paraformaldehyde (PFA) solution at 4 °C and stored in PFA until tomographic imaging.
 Samples were then imaged using a SkyScan 1172 (Version F, control software version 1.5 (build 26), Bruker microCT N.V., Kontich, Belgium).
-For imaging, the samples were removed from the PFA solution, wrapped in closed-pore foam, and scanned in a custom-made sealed plastic sample holder in a wet atmosphere.
+For imaging, the samples were removed from the PFA solution, wrapped in closed-pore foam, and scanned in a custom-made sealed plastic sample holder under humid conditions.
 Tomographic imaging was performed with an X-ray source acceleration voltage of 49 kV and an X-ray source current of 200 μA.
-Projection images were recorded over a sample rotation of 360°, with one projection acquired at each 0.05° and 3 projections being averaged for noise reduction.
+Projection images were recorded over a sample rotation of 360°, with one projection acquired at every 0.05° with 3 projections averaged for noise reduction.
 Each projection image with a size of 4000 x 2672 pixels was exposed for 985 ms.
 This resulted in datasets with an isotropic voxel size of 2.99 μm.

 Figure @fig:1 shows the bone microstructure and vascularization of a tibia of a 21-month-old VEGF transgenic male mouse.
-This visualization approach enables a simultaneous display of bone and its vascularization.
+This visualization approach enables the simultaneous display of bone and its vascularization.
 These tomographic datasets were also used in another study [@doi:10.1126/science.abc8479], where we performed simultaneous quantification of vasculature and bone volume.

-![**microAngioCT of proximal murine tibia of a 21-month-old VEGF transgenic male mouse.**
+![**microAngioCT of the proximal murine tibia of a 21-month-old VEGF transgenic male mouse.**
-  After perfusion with μAngiofil, the murine tibia was harvested, fixated in 4% PFA and imaged by microCT.
+  After perfusion with μAngiofil, the murine tibia was harvested, fixated in 4 % PFA and imaged by microCT.
   Arrowheads mark microvessels within the tibia.
   The diameter of the tibia shaft is around 1 mm.
   On the right side of the image, one can distinguish the bigger epiphyseal vessels.
-  The bone tissue appears white at the plane of the virtual section through the microCT-dataset.](images/Fig1_murine tibia.png){#fig:1}
+  The bone tissue appears white at the plane of the virtual section through the microCT-dataset.](images/Fig1_murine_tibia.png){#fig:1}

 #### Decalcification of the μAngiofil-perfused murine tibia